US STOCKS-Wall Street rises further into uncharted territory

 By Noel Randewich

-Feb 15 (Reuters) - Wall Street pushed further into record-high territory on Wednesday, with the S&P 500 on track for a seven-session winning streak, helped by a round of robust economic data and ongoing optimism that President Donald Trump will cut corporate taxes.
+Feb 15 (Reuters) - Wall Street pushed further into record-high territory on Wednesday, with the S&P 500 on track for a seven-session winning streak for the first time since 2013 after President Donald Trump repeated his promise of tax cuts.

-Bigger-than-expected rises in retail sales and consumer prices in January reinforced confidence that the economy is growing at a solid pace following a strong fourth-quarter corporate earnings season.

-In a meeting with top executives from U.S. retail companies, Trump said he would lower taxes substantially and simplify the tax code, echoing a vow he made last week and on the campaign trail.
+In a meeting with top executives from U.S. retail companies, Trump said he would lower taxes substantially and simplify the tax code, echoing a vow he made last week.

 Optimism that lower taxes and corporate deregulation will expand the economy pushed the three major indexes to all-time highs.
 The S&P 500 was on track for its fifth straight record close, even as some investors worried that Trump so far has provided no substantial details of his tax plan.